zenzay/esphome-projects/power-meter/pulse_led/readme.md

 A simple Arduinoo sketch to simulate the Pulse LED, found on some Electricity Power Meters.

-The parameters are set to simulate a power consumption of 1000 Watt, with a Pulse-Rate of 1000 pulses per kWh, but that's easily changed in the code.
+The parameters are set in the code.
+It can do fixed power consumption or randomized.

 Components
 ----------